Barnard Castle – The Teesdale Capital

 Sir Walter’s Viking poem

-In the early nineteenth century Sir Walter Scott was a frequent visitor to Rokeby Hall and named his lengthy poem, Rokeby after the area.
+In the early nineteenth century Sir Walter Scott, a friend of the Rokeby owner John Morritt, was a frequent visitor to Rokeby Hall and named his lengthy poem, Rokeby after the area.
 The poem includes verses with strong references to Teesdale’s Viking past such as the following verse with its romanticised Norse connections:

 “When Denmark’s raven soared on high,